puredrinkology/website/content/recipes/orange-scented-hot-chocolate/index.md

   espresso for a strong coffee flavor.
 Don''t over-sweeten!
 The natural sweetness of the chocolate and milk should be enough.
 Garnish with a fresh orange peel. '
 base_spirit: null
-category: cocoa
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'This decadent drink, with its warm chocolate base and citrus zest, is a member of the Hot Chocolate family, a comforting classic with roots in ancient Mesoamerica.
 The addition of espresso and nutmeg evokes a European influence, suggesting a modern twist on a timeless favorite. '
-family: ''
+family: 'chocolate'
 flavor_description: 'This cocktail is a luxurious blend of comforting warmth and zesty brightness.
 The rich, velvety chocolate and smooth espresso form a decadent base, while the orange peel adds a subtle citrusy lift.
 A hint of nutmeg provides an earthy complexity, creating a harmonious symphony of flavors that is both comforting and invigorating. '
-fullname: The Orange Scented Hot Chocolate Cocoa
+fullname: The Orange Scented Hot Chocolate
 glass: Coffee mug
 has_alcohol: false
 ingredients: